-Operative income Capital gains Timing No requirement No requirement No requirement
+0 perating income Capital gains Timing N o requirement No requirement No requirement

 There is no legal requirement for the profit distribution.
-The procedure of payment of dividends to the shareholders (periodicity, share of income allocated for dividends) must be defined in the bylaws of the IC.
+The procedure of payment of dividends to the shareholders (periodicity, share of income allocated for dividends) must be defined in the bylaws or rules of investment of the REIT.

-Penalties / loss of status rules - No tax penalties - Administrative penalties - Revoke of license
+Penalties / loss of status rules

+- No tax penalties

+- Administrative penalties

+- Revoking of the licence

 There are no tax penalties.
-However the Securities Commission shall have the right to apply the following measures to an IC:
+However the Securities Commission shall have the right to apply the following measures to an REIT:

-- warn about the shortcomings and set a term for their elimination; - impose administrative penalties; - revoke the licence; - suspend the distribution or redemption of shares; - prohibit, for periods no longer than 3 months, to buy securities or money market instruments; - appoint an interim representative of the Securities Commission for the supervision of the activity.
+- warn about the shortcomings and set a term for their elimination; - impose administrative penalties; - revoke the licence; - suspend the distribution or redemption of shares; - prohibit, for periods not longer than three months, to buy securities or money market instruments; - appoint an interim representative of the Securities Commission for the supervision of the activity.